-Pursuant to NC Gen. Stat. § 62-133.8, DEP is required to comply with its Total Obligation by submitting for retirement a total volume of RECs equivalent to 10% of prior-year retail sales in North Carolina in compliance year 2020, and 12.5% in 2021 and 2022.
-Based on the Company's actual retail sales in 2019, the Total Requirement is 3,793,823 RECs in 2020.
-Based on forecasted retail sales, the Total Requirement is projected to be approximately 4,733,688 RECs in 2021, and 4,713,922 RECs in 2022.
-This requirement net of the Solar, Swine Waste, and Poultry Waste Set-Aside requirements, referred to as the General Requirement, is estimated to be 3,495,740 RECs in 2020, 4,379,892 RECs in 2021, and 4,334,155 RECs in 2022.
+Pursuant to NC Gen. Stat. § 62-133.8, DEC is required to comply with its Total Obligation by submitting for retirement a total volume of RECs equivalent to 10% of its prior-year retail and wholesale sales in compliance year 2020, and 12.5% in 2021 and 2022, taking into account the requirement for wholesale customers remains at 10% of prior-year sales.
+Based on the Company's actual retail sales in 2019, the Total Requirement is 6,126,401 RECs in 2020.
+Based on forecasted retail sales, the Total Requirement is projected to be approximately 7,511,504 RECs in 2021, and 7,521,703 RECs in 2022.
+This requirement net of the Solar, Swine Waste, and Poultry Waste Set-Aside requirements, referred to as the General Requirement, is estimated to be 5,647,482 RECs in 2020, 6,944,762 RECs in 2021, and 6,912,248 RECs in 2022.
 The various resource options available to the Company to meet the General Requirement are discussed below, as well as the Company's plan to meet the General Requirement with these resources.
-The Company has contracted for, or otherwise procured, sufficient resources to meet its General Requirement in the Planning Period.
+The Company has contracted for, or has a plan to procure, sufficient resources to meet its General Requirement in the Planning Period.
 The Company submits that the actions and plans described herein represent a reasonable and prudent plan for meeting the General Requirement.